junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 Cas smiles.
 "I like it, too," he answers.

 The two angels watch the two brothers walk into the city of Zoar.
-Dean stops and looks back and waves at him for three times.
+Dean stops and looks back and waves at him three times.

 For three times, Cas waves back.
 Until they're out of view.